 Total Stock purchases are recorded against the inventory account on the balance sheet.
 Profit is more accurately reflected on month-to-month basis, leading to more informed decision making.

 'Accounting Period' is an established range of time for which financial reports have been prepared.
 This could be on a monthly, quarterly or annual basis.

 Companies are required to prepare financial statements on an annual basis, however, most companies will also prepare financial statements on a monthly basis.
 Although the monthly accounts might be invaluable for companies, they should still encompass the matching principle/accrual accounting/adjusting journals to be truly insightful for analysis work.

 Many businesses choose to align their annual accounting period with the Tax year in the country they are based in.
-This can make the Tax calculations a little easier, but it is important to note that a business can choose to start their financial year from any point.
+This can make the Tax calculations a little easier, but it is important to note that in certain countries globally, a business can choose to start their financial year from any point.

 If the accounting methodology is constantly changed, the monthly or annual reports will not be comparable and the information could be more misleading than helpful.